NiteshShivam/CSA/README.md

 ## Open Google colab file
-    1. provid path for *.s file in superscalar section code inside the google colab file. and see the number of cycle taken for running.
+    1. provid path for *.s file in superscalar section code inside the google colab file. and see the number of cycles taken for running.
     2. provide the path for *.s in parser code one file will be generated ,pass that file into superscalar code and see the number of cycle used.